pschichtel/LyricsReloaded/LyricsReloaded/Filters/README.md

 lowercase
 ---------
 This filter converts the whole content to lower case.
+Optionally you can provide a culture name as the first argument.

-Note: The convertion is culture unaware.
+By default the conversion is culture unaware.

 uppercase
 ---------
-This filter converts the while content to upper case
+This filter converts the while content to upper case Optionally you can provide a culture name as the first argument.

-Note: The convertion is culture unaware.
+By default the conversion is culture unaware.

 diacritics2ascii